ukwa/ukwa-services/access/rrwb/README.md

 ### Operations

-When running operations on the server, the operator shoudl use a non-root user account that is able to use Docker (i.e. a member of the `docker` group on the machine). e.g.
+When running operations on the server, the operator should use a non-root user account that is able to use Docker (i.e. a member of the `docker` group on the machine). e.g.

 ```
 [root@demo ~]# useradd -G docker access